yoeo/mod/README.md

 (1 + 3) % 3 = 1
 ```

-Modular arithmetic is used in many fields like music (octaves),
+Mod arithmetic is used in many fields like music (octaves),
 banking (IBAN error check), book publishing (ISBN checksum),
 cryptography (RSA, DSA algorithms)
 and of course... math.